alphasaft/Micro/src/documents/✏️ Syntax Reference.md

 ```

-Since macros are regular expressions, you can nest them, operate on them, etc :
+Since macros are themselves expressions, you can nest them, operate on them, etc :
 ```
 if (false) {            ##
     if (true) {         ##